 When we talked to young people with lived experience of homelessness what some of their challenges were, they described the social exclusion and isolation they felt.

-That’s why Housing First for Youth emphasises strengthening family and natural supports, friendships and meaningful relationships – in whatever that means to the young person!
+That’s why Housing First for Youth emphasizes strengthening family and natural supports, friendships and meaningful relationships – in whatever that means to the young person!